Regional Occupational Program (ROP)

 Most of the training is offered on a high school campus and has an "on-the-job" internship at an employer job site in addition to the classroom training.
 Contact your local high school for courses near you.

-Adults seeking job training should contact one of the following programs:
+All adults seeking ROP training should contact one of the following programs:

 - Elk Grove Adult Education (916) 686-7717